Teams in Crisis: The Effect of Team Familiarity on Performance Under Conditions of Crisis and Uncertainty

 Health care delivery relies on the coordination of fluid teams with members spanning different roles and specialties.
 Existing research on team familiarity finds that more familiar health care teams perform better across a variety of contexts; research on team member expertise and experience finds that individual member experience can also improve team performance.
 However, much of this existing literature focuses on teams consisting of just one role or profession type, and does not consider how familiarity and expertise or experience may interact to affect performance.
 Using patient and clinician data from a large hospital system’s emergency department, we investigate how the familiarity, expertise, and experience of resident physicians affect the time to disposition decision, a key outcome of emergency department performance.
 We find that residents’ familiarity has a significantly stronger positive affect on disposition decision time than either attending physicians' or nurses’ familiarity.
 We also find that this effect is much stronger when the team includes at least one non-expert resident.
 Finally, we find that the positive effect of resident familiarity weakens as residents gain experience.
 Together, these findings suggest that team familiarity is most important when teams include inexperienced or non-expert team members.

-Teamwork During Transitions of Care (Data analysis)
+Teamwork During Transitions of Care (Data collection)

 with Dr. Rohit B. Sangal